R3Conclave/conclave-core-sdk/python-enclave-adapter/README.md

 re-implementing all the underlying enclave and Mail code.

 This attempt is currently a PoC, and so is the Python API.
 Only mock mode works, and it hasn't yet been wired up to the plugin.
-Have a look at tests to see how to create and run the enclave.
+Have a look at the tests to see how to create and run the enclave.
 The tests can be run in the usual way:

 ```shell
 ./gradlew python-enclave-adapter:test